Phelimb/BIGSI/README.md

 # Parameter choices:

-## How do I decide on bloom filter size and number of hashes when building an atlas?
+## How do I decide on bloom filter size and number of hashes when building a CBG?

 ### Short answer: